Travel Update: Safety protocols and vaccination/COVID test requirements vary by venue and event. Review all protocols before arriving. Learn More

 Watching someone run a marathon is hard work - considering all that eyeball moving and cheering from your perch in a portable lawn chair.

 To be honest, few people give marathon spectators enough credit.
 They turn out early in the morning to follow and cheer-on their runner who is likely undertaking one of the most significant moments of their lives.
-It can be a deeply personal experience for not just the runner, but his or her supporters, as well.
+It can be a deeply personal experience for not just the runner, but also their supporters.

 So your runner needs to carb-load the night before the big race and it's likely that you'll be tagging along.
-If you can't make it to the big pasta dinner at the Hyatt Regency at the Arcade, we'd recommend checking out Cleveland's historic and delicious Little Italy neighborhood.
-The 0.2-mile stretch (a far cry from 26.2) along Mayfield Road offers some of the best restaurants in which to put away pasta in The Land.
+We'd recommend checking out Cleveland's historic and delicious Little Italy neighborhood.
+The 0.2-mile stretch (an easier haul than 26.2) along Mayfield Road offers some of the best restaurants for pasta, breads and sweets in the land.
+Although every eatery offers mouthwatering meals, you can never go wrong with the 50 year old Lasagna recipe from Guarino's—and hitting up Presti's Bakery after for a piping hot donut or decadent dessert.

 Click here to see all the locations in several Cleveland neighborhoods where these unique "cheer parties" will be taking place along the racers' route.

-First things first, the afterparty.
-Head to Public Square for the Great Lakes Brewing Company 26.3 Mile Finish Line Rock Party.
-Complete with food, live music and, of course, beer.
-The event starts serving craft beer as early as 8 a.m.
+So your runner just finished a marathon—congrats!
+First things first, hit the afterparty.
+Head to Mall B (at St. Clair and W. Mall Drive) for the 26.3 Mile After Party presented by Truly Hard Seltzer and Fat Head’s Brewery.
+Expect live music and, of course, beer.
+The event starts serving brews as early as 8 a.m.
 Better yet, it's free and open to the public.

-Looking for that perfect memento that says, "I Survived Watching the Rite Aid Cleveland Marathon and All I Got Was This ...?"
-Check out these unique, locally owned shops for one-of-a-kind Cleveland apparel for those of us who skipped out on running the 26.2-mile haul, but still feel like we deserve some swag:
+Looking for that perfect memento that says you're proud of The Land?
+Check out these unique, locally owned shops for one-of-a-kind Cleveland apparel for those of us who skipped out on running the 26.2-mile haul, but still feel like we deserve a treat.
+The downtown outpost of CLE Clothing Co. and We Bleed Ohio (located in the historic 5th Street Arcades) offer a little something for everyone to show off their state (and city) spirit.

 Need more information or have questions?
 Visit www.clevelandmarathon.com for the complete schedule and details about race weekend.